-Second, lease discuss the behavior (i.e., what it does, how well it does it) of a different system with which you are familiar (e.g., a system you use at work.
+Second, please discuss the behavior (i.e., what it does, how well it does it) of a different system with which you are familiar (e.g., a system you use at work).
 If you choose to be critical, then you must do it in a constructive fashion.
 The structure and content of Information System Fundamentals and A Note on Business Drivers, Business Configuration, and Information Technology Strategy should prove useful here.

-The idea in either case is to produce a description that would be understood by the technologist.
+The idea in either case is to produce a description of how a portion of the business works that would be understood by the technologist.

 - 5. Technology Context II: Principles of Information Management - a.
-Purpose
+Purpose b.
+Reading